HaileyStorm/CMA/CMA.md

 Before processing each chunk (or generating a token), several scalar float values representing the current mode of operation and progress are fused to the query projection in CMA layers:

 *   **Generation Flag:** Indicates whether the model is currently processing memory during a full update cycle (0.0), or streaming/generating mid-chunk (1.0).
-*   **Memory Mode Flag:** Indicates the current pass within the update cycle or generation mode (e.g., `0.0` for Forward Pass, `1.0` for Standard Reverse Pass, `0.8` for Persistent Reverse Pass/Update, potentially another value like `0.5` for mid-chunk generation).
+*   **Memory Mode Flag:** Indicates the current pass within the update cycle or generation mode (e.g., `0.0` for Forward Pass, `1.0` for Lookahead Reverse Pass, `0.8` for Persistent Reverse Pass/Update, potentially another value like `0.5` for mid-chunk generation).
 *   **Memory Usage Ratio (`current_mem / max_mem`):** Ratio of the currently *writable* effective forward memory size to the maximum possible forward memory size (`max_memory_size`).
 *   **Memory Density Ratio (`current_mem / seq_len`):** Ratio of currently writable forward memory size to the total sequence length processed so far (in tokens).
 *   **Chunk Position Ratio:**